-Work-related stress can cause psychological, emotional, physical and behavioural problems.
-Because everyone reacts to stress in different ways, depending on your personality and how you respond to pressure, symptoms may vary.
+Work-related stress can cause both mental and physical effects.
+Everyone reacts to stress in different ways so the impact of it can vary and depends on your personality and how you respond to pressure.

 - feeling that you can't cope